 Most of my smoothie recipes contain protein powder so today I want to explain to you how to choose the best protein powder.
 Whenever I am buying a new one, I look to the label for the following criteria:

-Any less than 15g and you won’t be full for very long.
-Ideally you could get up to 25g of protein per serving, but I would say 15g is a minimum.
+Any less than 20g and you won’t be full for very long.
+Ideally you could get up to 25g of protein per serving, but I would say 15-20g is a minimum.

 Not all protein powders are <5g carbohydrates, and it’s not necessarily bad if they are higher than 5g, depending what ingredients are in it.
 Often, it’s straight sugar that’s making it have over 5g carbs, in which case you definitely want to avoid that.
 In general, you want the lower carbohydrate amount so as to not spike your blood sugar at all.

 Most protein powders are sweetened, because otherwise they would be pretty gross.
 The key is to understand what they’re sweetened with.
 First of all, you don’t want it to be straight sugar (per the carbohydrate point above), but you also don’t want it to be artificially sweetened with something like sucralose, aspartame, or acesulfame.
-Stevia is the best option, as it’s a natural herbal sweetener.
+Stevia or monkfruit are the best options, as they are natural sweeteners.

 This depends on personal preference for taste, but there are a variety of different foods the protein can be derived from.
 I prefer rice or pea based.
 Hemp is great nutritionally, and if masked with other ingredients, works, but I find the flavour to be pretty awful, so I stay away from it.
 I do like adding the full hemp hearts instead though as protein, and find the flavour much more palatable.